Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it computes quantitative risk metrics for ERC-20 tokens, listing specific metrics (holder concentration, permissions, liquidity, deployer history, composite score).
-This verb+resource combination is unique among siblings like token_intel or token_compare.
+The description specifies the tool provides quantitative risk metrics for any ERC-20 token, listing specific metrics (holder concentration, permissions, liquidity depth, deployer history, composite score).
+It clearly distinguishes from siblings like token_intel or token_compare by focusing on risk assessment.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.